Why Newark

 Birthing centers: what matters

-Washington Hospital Fremont is the default in-network L&D for most Newark PPO family buyers: 5 to 15 minutes south, full L&D with on-site NICU, UCSF Health neonatology on-floor 24/7, both Baby-Friendly and CMS Birthing Friendly designations.
+Washington Hospital Fremont is the default in-network L&D for most Newark PPO buyers: 5 to 15 minutes south, full L&D with on-site NICU, UCSF Health neonatology on-floor 24/7, both Baby-Friendly and CMS Birthing Friendly designations.
 Same hospital as the Fremont and Union City pages.

 Kaiser members in Newark go to Kaiser Hayward or Kaiser San Leandro: both are full Kaiser L&D facilities.
 The Fremont Kaiser office handles outpatient and specialty care so prenatal visits can stay close.